wizz13150/Raptoreum_SmartNode/README.md

 3 shortcuts will be created on the desktop for a Dashboard, to open a bash with the SmartNode, and to update the Smartnode.

 This script use custom paths.
-You can install and run a standard QT wallet (Not recommended!!), the Smartnode will run in a parallel environment :
+You can install and run a standard QT wallet (Not recommended!!
+But okay if you have encrypted your wallet..), the Smartnode will run in a parallel environment :
 ```
 "C:\Program Files (x86)\RaptoreumCore" instead of "C:\Program Files\RaptoreumCore" for binaries
 ```